imacrayon/alpine-ajax/README.md

 The documentation site is located in `/docs`.

 `npm run start` will start up the documentation site built with [Eleventy](https://www.11ty.dev/).
-The documentation site automatically includes the latest Alpine AJAX build in `/dist/cdn.min.js`.
+The documentation site automatically bundles the latest Alpine AJAX build in `/js/main.js`.

 ## Testing